Mysterious inscription

 The Syrian Orthodox community ordered renovations of their main church in Jerusalem in 1940 and during these works, a wondrous event happened.
 There was discovered a fragment of the wall of the original (?) church from the 6th century and it contained a stone with an inscription “This is the house of Mary, mother of John, called Mark.
 Proclaimed a church by the holy apostles under the name of the Virgin Mary, mother of God, after the ascension of our Lord Jesus Christ into heaven.
 Renewed after the destruction of Jerusalem by Titus in the year A.D.
 73.”

-Does it mean that instead of the Cenacle the Last Supper took place here, in Armenian Quarter?
+Does it mean that instead of the Cenacle the Last Supper took place here, in the Armenian Quarter?
 Cenacle is located approximately half a kilometer away, outside the city walls (as written in the Bible), on Mount Zion.

-Local Syrian Orthodox community is convinced that – yes, here is the site of wondrous events and the very first Christian shrine in the world.
+The local Syrian Orthodox community is convinced that – yes, here is the site of wondrous events and the very first Christian shrine in the world.
 But, it is also possible that this stone was installed in the late 15th century when the church was purchased by the Syrian Orthodox community from Copts.

 Syrian Orthodox church

-The history of the Syrian Orthodox church was started by apostles Saint Peter and Saint Paul in Antioch and it became an official church much later, in 518 under the guidance of Severus of Antioch.
+The history of the Syrian Orthodox Church was started by apostles Saint Peter and Saint Paul in Antioch and it became an official church much later, in 518 under the guidance of Severus of Antioch.

-If there is a Christian congregation that could say that they have preserved the original rites of the first Christians – it is Syrian Orthodox church.
+If there is a Christian congregation that could say that they have preserved the original rites of the first Christians – it is the Syrian Orthodox church.
 Even the language of this church often is Syriac, a dialect of Aramaic language – the language which was spoken by Jesus Christ himself.

 Currently, there are some 600 followers of the Syriac Orthodox church remaining in Jerusalem.
 This is the only monastery of this once powerful congregation in the vicinities of the Holy City.
 It is true that sometimes history is rewritten, taking the “good things” away from less influential communities – could it be that Syriac Orthodox believers are right even if they are a minority?